 What makes Lakeview special?

 Every school is unique, just as every child is unique.
 Children at Lakeview are valued as individuals and have the opportunity to thrive, irrespective of any needs or requirements that they may have.
 We nurture self-belief and resilience so children feel they can achieve anything with determination, perseverance and hard work.

 We work hard to offer an enhanced curriculum; we believe that children learn best through experiences beyond the classroom.
 We achieve this by providing opportunities for children to:

-- Share achievements through: whole school and class assemblies, individual class initiatives such as ‘The Proud Cloud’ in Nursery, and ‘Terrific Toad’ in Toads class, school newsletters and our Facebook page and website.
+- Share achievements through: whole school and class assemblies, individual class initiatives such as ‘The Proud Cloud’ in Nursery, and ‘Terrific Toad’ in Toads class, school newsletters and our website.

 - Be involved in decision-making that affects the whole school through pupil voice groups (School Council, Eco Council, Sports Leaders, Head Boy/Girl, Whole-school surveys).